Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Results, Evaluation and Analysis

-Parameter size has an impact on prediction performance.
-The SPOTS-small model achieved better performance in comparison to SPOTS, suggesting that reduced parameter size can result in beneficial prediction.
-SVTG has a larger model size to account for the new modality (the hidden layers were doubled from 256 to 512 within the frame prediction network).
-Unlike SVTG, the SPOTS system uses the ACTP prediction model for its tactile prediction pipeline, which is a very small network (making up $\approx14\%$ of the network parameters).
-One limitation of this study is that the large parameter size of the SVTG model may be negatively impacting its qualitative performance, in future work, a smaller hidden layer size may produce better results.
-Moreover, future works include investigating an optimal model size.
+\chreplaced[id=AE]{Parameter efficiency also plays a role in prediction performance.
+Notably, SPOTS-small achieves comparable or superior results to SPOTS despite its reduced parameter count, suggesting that architectural design is more influential than model size alone.
+In contrast, SVTG introduces a substantial increase in parameters due to single-pipeline modality fusion.
+Moreover, SPOTS incorporates a relatively lightweight tactile prediction module based on ACTP (approximately 14\% of total parameters).
+Future work could explore more parameter-efficient single-pipeline designs to disentangle architectural effects from model capacity. }{Parameter size also affects prediction performance.
+The SPOTS-small model outperformed SPOTS, suggesting that a smaller parameter count can be advantageous.
+The SVTG model has a larger parameter size due to the added modality, with hidden layers doubled from 256 to 512 in the frame prediction network.
+In contrast, the SPOTS system incorporates the ACTP prediction model for its tactile prediction pipeline, which is relatively small (accounting for approximately 14\% of the network parameters).
+A limitation of this study is that the large parameter size of the SVTG model may negatively impact its qualitative performance; future research could explore whether a smaller hidden layer size might yield better results.}